strets123/jekyll-now/_posts/2016-7-4-jenkins-quickstart.md

 To set up Jenkins on AWS, use the [Bitnami Jenkins AMI](https://aws.amazon.com/marketplace/pp/B00NNZUF3Q/ref=srh_res_product_title?ie=UTF8&sr=0-2&qid=1467723585013) so that you can install it on the smallest VM possible.
 Following the installation process you will need to retrieve the generated password from the server logs, these can be found under instace actions in the EC2 console.

 Once you have your CI server up and running it will be available on [box-url]/jenkins.
 Next it is time to configure some plugins for Jenkins.
-In my case I installed the Bitbucket plugin and the git scm plugin.
+In my case I installed the Bitbucket plugin and the git scm plugin and the credentials binding plugin.
 This is done via the "Manage Jenkins" menu item.

 Because we want to run our test installs etc. separately to this virtual machine on a standard Amazon ec2 machine or locally, then we use the packer tool to invoke our build script.
 To install packer, ssh to the bitnami box and run the following commands: